 Herbs and spices are aromatic herbs with a high volatile oil content that produce fragrant aromas and an assortment of pleasant flavors.
 These types of herbs can be especially beneficial when creating herbal tea blends, adding stimulating effects that help to deliver the medicinal properties of other herbs used.
 They also provide taste-enhancing qualities that help to uplift the mood and sooth the spirit.

 Some of these herbs and spices can additionally have either heating or cooling effects on the body, while others may have strong floral components.
 They are traditionally used in many commercial tea blends as they offer a delicious well rounded balance to a straight cup of tea.
-This list of herbs includes mint leaves, cayenne, cinnamon, ginger, lavender, orange peel, clove, lemon grass, fennel and many others.
+This list of herbs includes mint leaves, cayenne, cinnamon, ginger, lavender, orange peel, clove, lemon grass, cardamom, fennel and many others.

 If you are serious tea drinkers like we are, you might want to consider creating an herbal tea pantry by converting a closet or cupboard space.
 This will give you convenient access to all your supplies when you need them in a rush and makes it easier to utilize what you have when concocting combinations for specific health objectives.